-I was first introduced to Sushi when I visited Japan for the first time (some 30 years ago).
-I saw this interesting looking rice meal that looked so inviting I thought I must try it.
+I was introduced to Sushi when I visited Japan for the first time (some 30 years ago).
+I saw this interesting looking rice meal in the window of a small restaurant that looked so inviting, and I thought, I must try it.
 And try I did, along with many other unique Japanese dishes.
-And all my subsequent visits to Japan, I always make plenty of time to enjoy the foods of Japan.
+And on all of my subsequent visits to Japan, I always make plenty of time to enjoy the foods of Japan.
+Well, why wouldn’t you when it is so tasty and healthy.

 What Do You Need to Make Sushi?